noqdev/iambic/docs/web/docs/getting_started/aws/aws.md

 ## 1. Configure AWS

-In this tutorial, you will configure IAMbic for an AWS account or multiple accounts in an AWS organization
+In this tutorial, you will configure IAMbic for an AWS account or multiple accounts in an AWS organization.
+By the end of this tutorial, you will have performed the following steps:

+1. Create a basic configuration for Iambic
+2. Create a role across multiple AWS accounts
+3. Create dynamic permissions for this role, which vary depending on account
+4. Create temporary permissions, that Iambic will automatically expire
+5. Provide temporary (break-glass) access to your AWS SSO Permission Sets

+Noq's SaaS Platform provides enterprise Self-Service features that make Iambic change requests easier for end-users.
+Contact us for a demo today.

+We look forward to seeing you on the other side!

 ## Prerequisites